spcourse/website/_schedules/Scientific Programming - Semester 1/index.md

 - Theory: Explanations both written and in the form of video's.
 - Pair: Assignments that you can do together with other students.
 - Individual: Assignments that you should do individually (but with our help, of course).
+- Challenges: Assignments that are marked as *challenges* are not compulsory, we do recommend to try at least one for each module.
+(Keep in mind that for Data Processing you do need to finish challenge assignments if you want to get a grade above a 7.)

 The modules are grouped into levels, you have to make one module per level.
 For some levels you have the choice between two different modules.
 When there is such a choice, you will learn the same programming concepts, but often in different thematic context (i.e. different scientific fields).